Quickstart

 - Have access to the Console

-Connecting to Your Cloud Temple Tenant
+Connecting to your Cloud Temple tenant

 The first page allows you to select the organization in which your user was created.
+Once the company is entered, please click on 'Log in'.

 Language Management

-Configuration is set per tenant Tenant.
+The configuration is applied per tenant Tenant.

 Technical Support Access